Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Conclusion

 \section{Conclusion}

-Recurrent Encoder-Decoder architectures with multiple decoders provide an attractive framework for semi-supervised, multipurpose representation learning.
-Our experiments show that the explored architectures outperform our implementations of the state-of-the-art for HDM05 movement classification methods with a realistic partition of data.
-We hope this evaluation setup can serve as a benchmark partition for further HDM05 experiments.
-Our results also indicate that the inclusion of reconstructive decoders can have a regularizing effect on learning.
-Additionally, we have seen that such networks are well suited for clustering as learnt representations compress reconstructive and discriminative information about sequences.
-Clusters therefore tend to correspond to actions that resemble previous labels.
-Finally we have also explored a novel constrained recurrent, adversarial animation transition generator which can produce plausible continuous skeletal trajectories.
-Both LSTMs and GANs can be hard to train, but we observed clear benefits from the addition of soft constraints with adversarial training and believe this points to promising directions for realistic animation synthesis, and animation super-resolution.
+Recurrent Encoder-Decoder architectures with multiple decoders provide an attractive framework for semi-supervised, multi-purpose representation learning.
+Our experiments show that the explored architectures outperform our implementations of the state-of-the-art for HDM05 movement classification methods with a realistic actor-based partition of data.
+We hope this evaluation setup can serve as a benchmark partition for further HDM05 experiments, which is still a challenging dataset due to its high number of action classes and low actor count.
+Our results also indicate that the inclusion of reconstructive decoders can have a regularizing effect on learning and allow the use of unlabeled data in order to improve generalization.
+Additionally, we have seen that such networks are well suited for clustering as learned representations compress both reconstructive and discriminative information about sequences.
+Clusters therefore tend to correspond to actions that resemble labels and could therefore accelerate further labeling.

+Our experiments on NTU RGB+D dataset, which contains both many more sequences and more actors, show the limited beneficial aspects of our unsupervised-decoders on larger datasets.
+This indicates that our approach is most useful when working with a limited amount of labeled data, which is still quite common for real-life applications.

+Finally we have also explored a novel constrained recurrent adversarial animation transition generator which can produce plausible continuous skeletal trajectories.
+Both LSTMs and GANs can be hard to train, but we observed clear benefits from the addition of soft constraints with adversarial training and believe this points to promising directions for realistic animation synthesis and continuous, variable length trajectory generation.
+The idea of defining data-driven soft constraint could be applied to other temporal domains where GANs are especially hard to train.